UK tax strategy

 - As part of its overall decision making and risk assessment process in relation to tax initiatives, RUK considers the Group’s reputation, brand, corporate and social responsibilities as well as the applicable legal and fiduciary duties of officers, directors and employees of the Group.

 - In line with the Group’s approach to taxes, RUK enters into transactions that it reasonably believes are bona fide and compliant with applicable laws, rules and regulations.
-While each matter is assessed on its specific facts and circumstances, RUK will generally not take a tax position in respect of a particular issue without reasonably believing that it is more likely than not that RUK's position would be successful if challenged by the UK tax authorities.
+RUK does not undertake transactions without a business purpose or commercial rationale.

 - The tax consequences of material commercial transactions impacting RUK are reviewed and considered by the Group’s internal tax department.
 External tax or legal advice might be sought where the anticipated tax result of a commercial transaction is considered to be unclear from UK legislation, or where the anticipated tax result is subject to varying interpretations.